lisa-rosenberg/lisa-rosenberg.github.io/_posts/2019-01-17-lessons-learned-december.md

 I really learned a lot from every aspect of the workshop and I am very happy for the trust my company put in Dmitrij and me doing something like this on our own.
 One of my future articles will definitely be about this topic.

-- With this I also added a new topic ("Git - Basics, Best Practices and Common Problems") to the list of my possible talks. :)
+- With this I also added a new topic ("Git - basics, best practices and common problems") to the list of my possible talks. :)

 ## Events
 - With the support of my company I attended a driving safety training at the [Hammerstein Park](https://www.hammerstein-park.de/branchenbuch/verkehrswacht-gifhorn-e-v.html) to learn how to react and drive in special situations best.